By David Pierce and Vlad Savov

 As with our smartphone buyer’s guide, you should be careful not to treat this as a definitive dictum on what to buy.
 What we’re seeking to do here is help you make an informed decision by separating the meaningful data from the meaningless.
 This is a guide to discerning the things that will make a recognizable difference in your photographic experience and results.
 We’ve selected a few of our favorite cameras in the categories below, but those will change over time, whereas the rest of this advice will (hopefully) remain relevant for a long time to come.

 Basics of photography

+Ultimately, the number one lesson in photography is that there are always tradeoffs.
+If you want the best possible image quality, you’ll need specialized, expensive, bulky equipment.
+Should portability be your highest priority, you’ll have to accept that some photos and creative ideas will be beyond your reach.
 There are a number of other considerations to take into account when composing an image — and, consequently, choosing the best camera for the job — which we’ve detailed below.
 Once you’ve wrapped your head around what they will mean for your intended photography adventure, you should have a good idea of the kind of camera that will best suit your needs.

 The key settings

 If you’re new to digital photography, the three things you should acquaint yourself with first are the ISO, aperture, and shutter speed.
 The three work in concert, and if you can manipulate and control them all, you’ll take fabulous photos without even touching the rest of your camera.
 Together, they’re known as the Exposure Triangle, because they control how much light you’re exposing the camera to (aperture), how sensitive the camera is to that light (ISO), and how long your exposure lasts (shutter speed).

 For some help calculating the depth of field for your chosen camera, aperture setting, and focusing distance, you can use Simple DoF on iOS or DoF Calculator for Android.